tpoisot/ms_proba_networks/ms/maintext.md

 directly predictable from the degree of all nodes.
-Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first "moment" of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order "moments".
+Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order moments.

-In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time, because species from the same pool do not interact in a consistent way [@pois12c].
+In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time.
+This happens because, in contrary to a long-standing assumption in network studies, species from the same pool do not interact in a consistent way [@pois12c].
 Empirical and theoretical studies suggest that the network is not the right unit to understand this variation;
 rather, network variation is an emerging property of the response of ecological